matthew-brett/pydagogue/git_annex_from_scratch.md

 git annex info
 ```

 For the moment, notice the "semitrusted repositories".
 These are GARs - places that Git-Annex knows can be sources of the Git-Annex-Object files.
-The first two (`web` and `bitorrent`) are generic sources corresponding to URLs, and bitorrent files, but we'll ignore these for now.
+The first two (`web` and `bittorrent`) are generic sources corresponding to URLs, and bittorrent files, but we'll ignore these for now.
 The third points to the local `.git` directory.
-This is a "remote" in a rather confusing sense - that is - it's a place that can serve as a source for the files that Git-annex will store (the GAOs).
-It's a remote in the sense that other Git-annex overlaid repositories may be able to use to get those files.
+This is a "remote" in a rather confusing sense - that is - it's a place that can serve as a source for the files that Git-Annex will store (the GAOs).
+It's a remote in the sense that other Git-Annex overlaid repositories may be able to use to get those files.
 You can think of it as a remote to *other repositories*, and a local store to this one.

 +++

 Now we'll add some potentially large file, using `git annex add`.
 That is going to make a Git Annex Object (GAO), and leave a pointer (symlink) behind in the working directory.

-First we make a file, that we will pretend is large.
+First we make a file that we will pretend is large.
 We'll also calculate its SHA1 sum - you'll see why later.

 ```{code-cell}
 echo "Something really large" > my_large_file
 shasum my_large_file
 ```

-Now we make that large file into a Git Annex Object with `git annex add`:
+Now we make that large file into a Git-Annex Object with `git annex add`:

 ```{code-cell}
 git annex add my_large_file